 Employee Assistance Program and Workplace Services

-Most people who are eligible for a Mental Health Care Plan through the Better Access to Clinical Psychology Medicare program can access our fee free individual clinical services.
-Mental Health Care Plans can be obtained from your general practitioner who will assess whether you meet the eligibility criteria.
-These plans provide up to 10 sessions in a calendar year, which at PsychMed are bulk billed (no additional gap charged) at each of our four locations.
+Most people are eligible for subsidised clinical psychology services through the Medicare Better Access Scheme.
+Mental Health Care Plans can be obtained from your general practitioner, psychiatrist and/or paediatrician who will assess whether you meet the eligibility criteria.
+These plans provide up to ten 50 minute sessions per calendar year.
+Gaps associated with these services can be found in PsychMed Fees and Rebates or via our friendly Admin Team.

 Group and Other Funded Services